Proof of Art.

 Duration of the exhibition: 10 June - 15 September 2021 Prolonged until 12 October 2021

 Francisco Carolinum, Linz

-Leaving aside the hype surrounding NFTs, these are, above all, a technology designed to solve a problem: the overabundance of digital files, which can be downloaded, compressed, copied, shared and merged.
-A NFT, on the other hand, is a certificate of authenticity for each digital file that is stored in the blockchain, thus rendering these files unique.
+First of all, NFTs are a technology designed to solve a problem: the overabundance of digital files.
+The NFT, on the other hand, is a means of certifying authenticity for each digital file that is stored in the blockchain, thus rendering these files unique.
 NFTs also function as digital signatures of artists.

 The current debate about NFTs hits its hitherto peak in the controversial discussion about digital art.
 But the NFT hype in 2020 and 2021 has a long prehistory.
 Although the underlying technology has existed for years and is used by the capital market, the turnaround and the attention by a wider public was ultimately the achievement of artists.
 Because with the rise of NFT marketplaces, the economic potential of this new system has now become attractive for artists.
 This also shifted the debate from dealing with artistic concepts to aesthetic positions.
 The discussions about NFTs, which have so far been dominated by the art market and art criticism, force public cultural institutions to fulfill their responsibility and to ask fundamental questions about the artistic, material and sociological value of digital art and to give answers.

 With PROOF OF ART, OÖ Landes-Kultur GmbH is bearing this challenge and is giving an overview of the origins of NFTs and their development: from first formative attempts with digital technologies, through first artistic experiments with the blockchain, to current crypto art.
 Both off- and online, the multimedia exhibition presents around 25 positions by artists who deal with the new system of meaning and values, examines the role of artists in their high-tech environment and discusses the effects of virtual spaces on our everyday life.